Date: October 18, 2022

 Back on easy ground.

 Hiking back down the ridge in the warm, late-afternoon sunlight.
-The days are getting so much shorter!
+Days are getting shorter!

 Galatea, Fortress Ridge, and The Tower rise in the haze, beyond a silhouette of tree tops.